symbioticfi/cosmos-sdk/README.md

-## ⚠️ Disclaimer: This code is NOT intended for a production use.
+## ⚠️ DEPRECATION: The stubchain is deprecated and no longer supported, however, the code remains public for demonstration purposes.

 # Symbiotic cosmos-sdk example (stubchain)